AvijitBag07/CudaOpenMP/README.md

 >**Note**: Refer to [Workflow for a CUDA* to SYCL* Migration](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/cuda-sycl-migration-workflow.html) for general information about the migration workflow.

 ## CUDA source code evaluation
-The `CudaOpenMP` sample demonstrates how to use OpenMP API to write an application for multiple GPUs.
+The `CudaOpenMP` sample demonstrates using OpenMP API to write an application for multiple GPUs.

 > **Note**: For more information on how to use the Syclomatic Tool, visit [Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html#gs.vmhplg).